 In fact, wool fibres can absorb up to 35% of their weight in water before feeling damp to the touch.
 When your base layer can’t absorb any more moisture, its fibres will wick in the same way as synthetic fibres.

 There’s also a clever chemical reaction that releases heat when water molecules react with molecules in the wool fibre.
-This guards against rapid cooling when you get really sweaty after a hard climb.
+This protects against rapid cooling when you get really sweaty after a hard climb.

 Wool fibres have a natural waviness (or ‘crimp’) which creates lots of pockets of insulating air when they’re layered together.
-The finer the fibre, the more wavy it is, and the more air pockets it creates.
-This gives fine merino wool an excellent warmth to weight ratio.
+The finer the fibre, the wavier it is, and the more air pockets it creates.
+This gives fine merino wool an excellent warmth-to-weight ratio.

 Next to skin comfort

-Wool is has inbuilt stink-fighting, unlike synthetic base layers which need a treatment like Polygiene to stay fresh.
-By keeping your skin surface dry, wool reduces the growth of odour causing bacteria in the first place.
-But wool also trap odours inside the structure of its fibres, releasing them only when the garment is washed.
-On top of that, research has also shown that merino fibres provide a less hospitable environment for odour-causing bacteria than synthetics.
+Wool has inbuilt stink-fighting, unlike synthetic base layers which need a treatment like Polygiene to stay fresh.
+By keeping your skin surface dry, wool reduces the growth of odour-causing bacteria in the first place.
+But wool also traps odours inside the structure of its fibres, releasing them only when the garment is washed.
+On top of that, research has also shown that Merino fibres provide a less hospitable environment for odour-causing bacteria than synthetics.

 Merino wool is naturally flame resistant.
 This means that it will not melt or stick upon coming into contact with fire.

-Lots of companies now use blended fabrics to combine the natural advantages of merino wool with the durability and easy care of synthetic fabrics.
-Blended base layers are the best all-rounders, but without standing out in one particular are
+Blended fabrics combine the natural advantages of Merino wool with the durability and easy care of synthetic fabrics.
+Blended base layers are the best all-rounders.

-We use a technology called ‘corespun’ for our merino underwear, gloves and hats, wrapping a nylon and spandex core with merino wool.
-Still 86% merino, this makes the fabric harder wearing and more elastic for a better fit and recovery after use.
+We use a technology called ‘corespun’ for our Merino underwear, gloves and hats, wrapping a nylon and spandex core with merino wool.
+Still 86% Merino, this makes the fabric more durable and more elastic for a better fit and recovery after use.

-Synthetic base layers are ideally suited to warm weather or high intensity activities like trail running and cycling.
-Their high wicking and fast-drying fabrics keep you cool and dry and reduce the risk of chafing or overheating.
+Synthetic base layers are ideally suited to warm weather or high-intensity activities like trail running and cycling.
+Their high-wicking and fast-drying fabrics keep you cool and dry and reduce the risk of chafing or overheating.
 Because the fibres don’t absorb water, they won’t get overpowered by sweat and become heavy.
-Heavyweight synthetic base layers are available but most offer minimal insulation, giving you greater flexibility under mid layers.

 Merino wool base layers are best suited to mild – cold weather, or stop-start activities like hiking and climbing.
 Merino wool’s natural breathability and temperature control properties keep you more comfortable in a wide range of conditions, even when you slow down.
 Because of their odour resistance, merino wool base layers are perfect for multi-day backpacking and bikepacking trips (mostly just to spare everyone you come into contact with!).
 Higher gsm merino base layers can add vital warmth to layering systems for winter sports like mountaineering, ice climbing or skiing.